 - i.
-Combinations of the above criteria are used where appropriate, in priority order. - ii.
 A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
-Previously looked after children (including those previously in care outside of England) are children who were looked after, but ceased to be so because they were adopted (or became subject to a residence order Section 19 or special guardianship order). - iii.
-The child's place of residence is taken to be the parental home.
-Living in the catchment area does not guarantee you a place at your catchment school. - iv.
-The term "brother or sister" includes half brother or sister or legally adopted child being regarded as the brother or sister. - v.
+Previously looked after children are children who were looked after but ceased to be so because they were adopted (became subject to child arrangements orders in 2014 or special guardianship orders). - ii.
+For the purpose of processing a school application a single home address must be used.
+The child's place of residence is taken to be the parental home at which they normally reside.
+Where parents claim equal or dual residency they must prioritise one address over the other, or risk the application not being processed.
+For children of UK service personnel (UK Armed Forces) and crown servants a unit postal address or quartering area address that has been formally declared by an official letter will be used as the home address prior to arrival into the UK.

+- iii.
+The term "brother or sister" includes half brother or sister, step brother or sister or legally adopted child being regarded as the brother or sister living at the same home address. - iv.
 If criterion 4 is used, professional supporting documentation from the Lead Professional must be supplied and must be submitted with the application.
-The following list are the areas that are considered exceptional:- - Crown Servants - Children subject to Child Protection Plans

-- Hard to Place children who fall under the Fair Access Protocol - Parents suffering domestic violence (This is dependent on documentary evidence by a lead professional) - A child for who transfer to the catchment area school would involve attending a different school until he/she is the right age for transfer.
+The following list are the areas that are considered exceptional:- - Crown Servants - Children subject to Child Protection Plans - Hard to Place children who fall under the Fair Access Protocol - Parents suffering domestic violence (This is dependent on documentary evidence by a lead professional) - A child for who transfer to the catchment area school would involve attending a different school until he/she is the right age for transfer.
 (This is dependent on the child having attended the present school for at least a year.)